khushi322/Power-BI-Retail-Sales-Dashboard/README.md

 Seasonal Trends: Sales consistently peak in Q4, aligning with holiday seasons.

 🚀 How to Use
-Download the .pbix and .csv files.
+Download the .pbix and .csv files from this repository.

 Open Executive-Sales-Dashboard.pbix in Power BI Desktop.